javiercarpio57/Proyecto1/README.md

-# Proyecto1 - Copying the frontend of a existing webpage.
+# Project 1 - Copying the frontend of a existing webpage.

 ## Description